 Andrey Feuerverger: Brief Bio

-Andrey Feuerverger holds a B.Sc.
-(Honours Mathematics) from McGill University and a Ph.D.
-(Statistics) from the University of California, Berkeley.
-Currently, he is a Professor of Statistics at the University of Toronto.
-Over the years he has visited numerous universities and research facilities, including A.E.C.L., A.T.&T./Bell-Labs, the Australian National University, U.C.
-Berkeley, Grenoble (Univ J. Fourier & I.N.R.I.A.), Jerusalem, Stanford, Sydney, and Tel Aviv, and has given conference and seminar presentations at many locations including Banff, Boston, Chicago, China, Columbia, Cornell, Greece,Italy, Oberwolfach, Prague, Spain, Tokyo, and Zurich.
+He is currently Professor Emeritus of the Department of Statistical Sciences at the University of Toronto.
+Over the years he has visited numerous universities and research facilities, including A.E.C.L., A.T.&T./Bell-Labs, The Australian National University, U.C.
+Berkeley, Univ J. Fourier & I.N.R.I.A. at Grenoble, The Hebrew University of Jerusalem, Stanford University, University of Sydney, and Tel Aviv University, and he has given conference and seminar presentations at many venues.
+(An abbreviated list includes Banff, Boston, Chicago, China, Columbia, Cornell, Greece, Italy, Oberwolfach, Prague, San Diego, Spain, Tokyo, and Zurich.)

-He has broad research interests primarily (but not exclusively) in statistical theory and applications, and has authored over fifty refereed scientific publications.
+He has always had broad research interests primarily (but not exclusively) in statistical theory and applications, and has authored over fifty refereed scientific publications.
 He has also taught a wide variety of courses in statistics at every imaginable level and class size.